 According to the Amazon AWSsurvey (Fall 2017), issues faced by SMB’s in talent management are

-Critical challenges for SMB’s in talent management:
+Critical challenges for SMB’s to build talent management strategy:

 1) Attracting the right candidates